frc5687/2021-tutorial/SUBSYSTEMS/networking.md

 #### How do I set up my Robot Network to use mDNS?

+USB

-USB If using the USB interface, no setup is required.
+If using the USB interface, no setup is required.
 The roboRIO driver will automatically configure the IP address of the host (your computer) and roboRIO and the software listed above should be able to locate and utilize your roboRIO

 Ethernet/Wireless

-The 2015 Bridge Configuration Utility has been modified to enable the DHCP server on the DAP1522 radio in the home use case (AP mode), if you are putting the DAP1522 in bridge mode and using a router you can enable DHCP addressing on the router.
-The bridge is set to the same team based IP address as before (10.TE.AM.1) and will hand out DHCP address from 10.TE.AM.20 to 10.TE.AM.199
+The 2015 Bridge Configuration Utility has been modified to enable the DHCP server on the DAP1522 radio in the home use case (AP mode).
+If you are putting the DAP1522 in bridge mode and using a router you can enable DHCP addressing on the router.
+The bridge is set to the same team based IP address as before (10.TE.AM.1) and will hand out DHCP address from 10.TE.AM.20 to 10.TE.AM.199.

 roboRIO Ethernet Configuration